JonKing93/DASH/doc_source/sphinx/resources/Tutorial/da/code8.rst

 **R**
     The proxy uncertainties should be a data matrix holding either error-variances or a full error-covariance matrix.
 If using error variances, the uncertainties should be a column vector with one row per proxy record.
 If using error-covariances, the matrix should be symmetric with one row and one column per proxy record.

 You can also modify these commands to use different values in different assimilation time steps.
 (For example, to use an evolving prior).
-We will not discuss this syntax in the workshop, but you can read about it in the DASH documentation.
+We will not discuss this syntax in the tutorial, but you can read about it in the DASH documentation.

+.. _ensemble.useVariables:

 *Select Reconstruction Targets*
 +++++++++++++++++++++++++++++++